 Chelsea advanced to the UEFA Conference League semi-finals despite a disappointing 2-1 home loss to Legia Warsaw.
 Captain James criticized the performance, while manager Maresca acknowledged underestimation but cited squad management.
 Inconsistent form remains a major concern.

-Maresca's Counterpoint and Cole Palmer's Struggles
+Maresca's Response and Cole Palmer's Rough Patch

 FAQ